mjwhitta/gomk/README.md

 build: reportcard dir
     @go build -o "$(OUT)" ./cmd/justonething

-# Override the debug-default recipe with an empty recipe (@true is
+# Override the debug-default recipe with an empty recipe
-# required)
-debug: reportcard dir
+debug: reportcard dir;
-    @true

 # Add new recipes specific to your project
 superclean: clean
-	@echo "Clean up all the stuff!"
+	@echo Clean up all the stuff
 ```

 ## Links